acheao/language/English/material/TED/Tim Urban_ Inside the mind of a master procrastinator.md

 It's where leisure activities happen at times when leisure activities are not supposed to be happening.

-The fun you have in the Dark Playground isn't actually fun, because it's completely unearned, and the air is filled with guilt,dread, anxiety, self-hatred -- all of those good procrastinator feelings.
+The fun you have in the Dark Playground isn't actually fun, because it's completely unearned, and the air is filled with guilt, dread, anxiety, self-hatred -- all of those good procrastinator feelings.

 And the question is, in this situation, with the Monkey behind the wheel, how does the  procrastinator ever get himself over here to this blue zone, a less pleasant place, but where really important things happen?